Amid Pentagon upheaval, military officers face a fraught few months

 Trump named Christopher Miller, a counterterrorism official who only months ago was assigned to a mid-level Defense Department job, as acting Pentagon chief, and elevated others from the White House orbit to key policy and intelligence roles.

-The arrival of civilian leaders seen as zealous proponents of Trump’s foreign policy goals, which have frequently collided with traditional Pentagon positions, has the effect of isolating military leaders such as Milley, who alongside Esper has counseled a cautious approach to defense matters — including on NATO — and shielding the military from partisan politics.
+The arrival of civilian leaders seen as zealous proponents of Trump’s foreign policy goals, which have collided with traditional Pentagon positions, has the effect of isolating military leaders such as Milley, who with Esper has counseled a cautious approach to matters including NATO and shielding the military from partisan politics.

 The changes could be particularly consequential in defining the endgame in America’s longest war, as Trump pushes for a swift withdrawal of remaining forces from Afghanistan and military leaders seek to avert what they believe could be a rash and calamitous outcome.